Cretu

 Cretu: The Electronic Music Architect

 Michael Cretu is a German-Romanian musician, songwriter, and producer best known as the mastermind behind the globally successful electronic music project Enigma.
-Born in Bucharest, Romania, he achieved monumental success with Enigma's 1990 debut album, MCMXC a.D., which sold over 12 million copies worldwide and became a cornerstone of ambient and new age music.
+Originating from Bucharest, Romania, and building his career in Germany, Cretu achieved monumental success with Enigma's 1990 debut album MCMXC a.D., which sold over 12 million copies worldwide and topped charts across Europe and the United States.

 Early career